Best Linux distros 2021: The finest open source operating systems around

 Whether it's for desktop, server or security, there's bound to be a Linux distro for you

-The only headache we’d imagine you encountering is deciding which distro to go for, with a huge collection to choose from.
-To ease this process, we’ve rounded up a selection of the best Linux platforms available to download today.
+There are different distros for different levels of Linux proficiency, and most can even be accessed on your pre-installed operating system, with the help of a USB drive as well as your PC’s BIOS, eliminating the need for a complicated and lengthy installation process.
+In fact, we sincerely believe that the biggest issue you might have is simply deciding which distro to go for.
+With such a vast collection to choose from, we’ve decided to ease this process by rounding up a selection of the best Linux platforms available to download today.
 Irrespective of the particular installation you use, it’ll still be the same operating system in principle, and beyond that, you’re bound to find one that meets your specific requirements.

 Best desktop distros